Alexandermay/Latin002/README.md

 A valid and well-formed epiDoc xml transformed into an interactive web-page.
 For transcription and translation, each word is a link.

 **Requirements**
-* Chrome or Firefox web browser (Not tested on IE, so it probably won't work, and also, you shouldn't be using IE)
+* Chrome or Firefox web browser (Not tested on IE, so it probably won't work.)
 * XML editor (oXygen is suggested.)